BrankoMili/PhoneShop/README.md

 Deployed on the link: https://phone-shop-project-website.netlify.app/

-Project of the dynamic website for a smartphone online store.
+Dynamic website for a smartphone online store.

 JSON file is uploaded to the URL to make an instance of using the data from an API.